phalcon-orphanage/docs/en/db-models.md

 ### Parameters

-> It is highly recommended to use the array syntax with `conditions` and `bind` to shield yourself from SQL injections, especially when the criteria comes from user input.
+> **NOTE**: It is highly recommended to use the array syntax with `conditions` and `bind` to shield yourself from SQL injections, especially when the criteria comes from user input.
 For more information check the [Binding Parameters](#binding-parameters)` section.
 {: .alert .alert-warning }

 Both `find()` and `findFirst()` methods accept an associative array specifying the search criteria.